• Skip to primary navigation

 • ¾ cup sweetened shredded coconut

-• 18 large medjool dates, pitted (9.5 ounces by weight without pits) (refer notes to use smaller noor dates)
+• 18 large Medjool dates, pitted (9.5 ounces or 270 gms by weight without pits)

-• 6 tablespoons coconut oil, melted until lukewarm
+• 6 tablespoons liquid coconut oil

 • 3 tablespoons cocoa powder